-This item totals $\notin$ 98,011 thousand and refers for $\notin$ 87,591 thousand to shares in hedge funds and redeemable shares in asset management companies held by CIR International S.A..
+This item totals € 98,013 thousand and refers mainly for € 87,591 thousand to shares in hedge funds and redeemable shares in asset management companies held by Cir International S.A..

 The degree of liquidity of the investment is a function of the time required for the redemption of the funds, which normally varies from one to three months.

-The fair value measurement of these funds involved a total value adjustment of $\notin$ 21,320 thousand ( $\notin$ 14,425 thousand at 31 December 2012).
-The item also includes $\notin$ 10,420 thousand of bonds held by the Espresso Group with maturities between 9 June 2014 and 7 October 2014.
-The positive effect of the change in these securities on the Group's share of CIR's equity, net of tax, came to $\notin$ 79 thousand.
+The fair value measurement of these funds involved a total value adjustment of € 21,320 thousand (€ 14,425 thousand at 31 December 2012).
+The effect of this measurement on Cofide's equity for its share came to € 10,414 thousand.
+The item also includes € 10,420 thousand of bonds held by the Espresso Group with maturities between 9 June 2013 and 7 October 2014.
+The negative effect of the change in these securities on the Group's share of Cofide's equity, net of tax, came to € 39 thousand.